monsieur-delta/universum/README.md

 Has a characteristic of limitlessness above like spacetime limits, so according to this characteristic can include subjective reality(ies) of researcher(s).

 I daresay that some researchers may find this concept similar to the concept of _God_.
 Based on the anthropomorphism of the concept of God, it is not entirely suitable; the concept of the supernatural as a phenomenon, the study of which involves mental going beyond the boundaries of our universum - our _Universe_, is better suited here, and it is only appropriate if you simply want to associate a given concept with some more familiar concept.
+The best concept for associations is the space of thinking.

 Below, I present you a fact map that describes ``Universum`` for it to become knowable for you.